Positive Communication Between Nannies and Nanny Parents

 Where you have developmental concerns about a child, remember that a parent will find this difficult to hear and take care to approach this sensitively.
 Nannies should never attempt to make any kind of diagnosis themselves as they are not medical professionals.
 Instead, tell the parent what you have observed or experienced, why this concerns you, and what you’d like to do going forward.
 For example, you may feel that a child has delayed speech so you might tell the parent that you can see they understand the majority of what you say, but they aren’t really trying to form words and they don’t have as much expressive language as you would expect for their age.
 You might also state that this could be concerning as speech is a key area of learning, and gently suggest that the parents mention it during the child’s next visit to their pediatrician.

 When discussing an accident or incident, nannies should report these occurrences shortly after they happen as opposed to waiting until the parent arrives home.
 This gives parents the opportunity to express if they would like you to get medical attention, but also can be useful to mentally prepare them for a black eye or visible bumped head when they arrive home.

 Positive communication between nannies and nanny parents is the key to a successful working relationship and to achieving better outcomes for children.
-You can learn more about this vital skill at the International Nanny Academy.
-Our OCN-London approved course, The Role of a Nanny, helps students understand what will be expected of a professional nanny.
+You can learn more about this vital skill at the International Nanny Institute.
+Our OCN-London approved course, Working as a Nanny, helps students understand what will be expected of a professional nanny.
 This includes the kinds of tasks you can expect to fulfill, and explain the types of responsibilities you’ll be taking on.
 We also offer tips on securing employment and developing a positive, healthy relationship with your next family.